brockcp/BLOCjams-angular/README.md

-# Bloc-Jams-Angular
+# BrockJams-Angular

-- **Bloc-Jams-Angular** is a music playing app built on Angularjs.
+- **BrockJams-Angular** is a music playing app built on Angularjs.

 ### Features: